gupta-aka/Machine-LEarning/README.md

 It can be categorised as:-
 =>Classification -> provide ouputs which are categories [Objective function for this type of learning is called CROSS - ENTROPY]
 =>Regression -> provide outputs which are numerical type i.e Continuous numbers[Objective function for this type of learning is called L2-norm - Least Square Error].
+				L2-norm is used to minimize the squared difference between expected output and actual output. i.e [h(x) - y]^2 should be minimum for m number of training examples.
 Optimisation Algorithm for Linear Model is Gradient Descent